 Field-hunting tip

-Look in fumaroles country — that is the host setting where barberiite typically forms.
+Look in fumaroles country, the host setting where barberiite typically forms.
 If you start seeing sassolite, sal ammoniac, mascagnite in float, you are in the right ground.
 Field specimens usually show a tabular crystals, crusts habit, so train your eye for that shape before scanning the outcrop.